pejotes/dib-elements/nvgrid/README.rst

 DIB_NVGRID_DRIVER_FILE - defines path on the local filesystem to the driver file which will be copied to the image.

-In order to put a license token, use variable DIB_NVGRID_CLIENT_TOKEN.
-Set it to the file path on the local filesystem and it will be copied to /etc/nvidia/ClientConfigToken/ inside the image.
+In order to put a license token, use variable DIB_NVGRID_CLIENT_TOKEN or DIB_NVGRID_CLIENT_TOKEN_URL.
+Set it to the file path on the local filesystem or to remote URL and it will be copied to /etc/nvidia/ClientConfigToken/ inside the image.

 To override hosts records we have two options.
 The first one is to set DIB_NVGRID_HOSTS_FILE which defines path to the text file.
 It's content will be